 We have described here the major features of the Delphes framework, introduced for the fast simulation of a collider experiment.
 This framework is a tool meant for feasibility studies in phenomenology, gauging the observability of model predictions in collider experiments.

-Delphes takes as an input the output of event-generators and yields analysis-object data in the form of TTree in a Root file.
-The simulation includes central and forward detectors to produce realistic observables using standard reconstruction algorithms.
-Moreover, the framework allows trigger emulation and 3D event visualisation.
+Delphes takes as an input the output of event-generators and yields analysis-object data in the form of TTree in a .root